hanling3/recipe-book/documents/discovery-and-planning.md

 We decided on these 2 key problems because we found that these were the two biggest pain points for our users.
 In cooking, students are primarily limited by resources, mainly time and money.
 Additionally, because most students at Cornell don't come from Ithaca themselves, they oftentimes found themselves recreating recipes their parents used to make them and/or they grew up eating.

-# 4. Value Propositions
+# [Revised] 4.
+Value Propositions

-College students want to save money and time at eating, and they need healthy and delicious meals that can be prepared quickly in their apartments.
-They need a product that helps them find recipes to cook delicious meals quickly within the budget.
-Students currently use recipe websites such as BBC Good Food and Xiachufang.
-Users can upload their own recipes and peruse chef-made recipes and tutorial videos within these apps.
-These apps however cannot help users meal plan, in terms of time and money (for ingredients).
-But our product can do that.
-Our product can filter the recipes by the country category, budget, and time needed for cooking.
-After users insert their weekly grocery budget, how much time they have for preparing meals, and their chosen food category, the app will generate a list of ingredients and recipes for each meal of the week.
-Users can then plan to purchase all of these ingredients in one grocery shopping trip, and the product will remind them of the recipe before each meal.
-A customized meal plan is designed for you in just a few clicks, a feature availble only in our product.
+- Target users are college students who want to save money and time at eating, and they need healthy and delicious meals that can be prepared quickly in their apartments.
+- The users' motivation for using this kind product is to cook delicious and affordable meals quickly.
+- The alternatives users have are cooking websites and apps such as BBC Good Food and Xiachufang, where users can upload their own recipes and peruse chef-made recipes and tutorial videos within these apps.
+- Benefit of our product is that users can filter the recipes by the country category, budget, and time needed for cooking.

-# 5. Scenarios
+# [Revised] 5.
+Scenarios

-We plan to use the following 2 scenarios to evaluate our app:

-## Scenario 1
-You find yourself very busy during the midterm week, so you want to spend less than 30 minutes cooking meals in order to save enough time for studying.
-You stumbled across a recipe app in the App Store, and are interested in recipes for 30 minute quick dishes.

-## Scenario 2
-You’ve studied abroad for 2 years and miss the food in your hometown, but ordering Asian food delivery is too expensive for you.
-Therefore, you want to cook some hometown dishes within a $20 budget for dinner.
-You wish to discover recipes from your hometown in the app and decide on one that is within your budget to cook.

-We revised our scenarios based on the feebacks from TA:

 ## Scenario 1
 Robo tends to be very busy during the midterm week so she can’t afford to spend more than 30 minutes on cooking each meal, she wants to save enough time for studying.
 Robo explored the various recipes in the new recipe app and she quickly found several fitting recipes that she wants to save for cooking next week.
 Robo feels relieved and happy after she finds easy and fast recipes to follow next week.